Spyderisk/system-modeller-deployment/README.md

 It is sometimes possible to upgrade the SSM container in a deployment while keeping the user accounts and system models.
 This will only work if the new SSM software is compatible with the databases of the previous version.
+You might need to update `.env` file or the `docker-compose*.yml` scripts to ensure compatibility.

 1. Go to the deployment's folder.
 2. Stop all the containers in the deployment: